If you are thinking about applying to Westmont College, there is no application fee, which means it is free to apply.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Westmont College has a test optional admissions policy.
+Westmont College is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 Transfer students can enroll in Westmont College during the following terms: